ohenley/rts-native-light/README.md

 - Example code and Makefile to test this runtime: `./example`

 ## Usage
-Note: known to build for x86-64 using latest Alire GNAT compiler (Linux)
+Note: known to build for x86-64 using the latest Alire GNAT compiler (Linux)

 ### Building the Runtime